Each year, the Westminster Kennel Club Dog Show brings the glitz, the fur spray, the red carpet of the canine celebrities.

 If you listen to the AKC ad campaigns and the commentators at Westminster, they strongly imply that the AKC is all about canine health and healthy breeding when, in reality, it does not regulate canine health or breeding ethics.

 The AKC admittedly states that AKC papers “in no way indicates the quality or state of health of the dog.”

 In addition, the AKC’s and Westminster’s standards for dog showing and awarding of honors is all about physical appearance and body conformation, not emotional, behavioral or physical health.

-The Border Collie is a great example.
-The dog is known for its exceptional herding and athletic abilities and intelligence, and Border Collie people feared that the AKC’s interest in conformation and appearance alone would hurt the breed.
-Many choose not to register their borders with the AKC.
+- The Border Collie is a great example.
+This dog is known for its exceptional herding and athletic abilities and intelligence, and Border Collie people feared that the AKC’s interest in conformation and appearance alone would hurt the breed.
+Many choose not to register their Borders with the AKC.